Chiropractic Care at the Osher Clinical Center

 In our doctors’ experience, it can take about 2 to 3 weeks (or 4 to 6 sessions) to determine whether the patient will respond to chiropractic treatment.
 As always, however, we remind all patients that each individual is different and that you may take more or less time to respond, depending on the condition under care.

 Chiropractic treatments generally carry a very low risk of complication.
 A small percentage of patients will experience short-term (24 hours or less) or local soreness following the initial adjustment.
 This may represent short-term muscle tension or low-grade inflammation from the treatment.

 The risk of serious, irreversible complication from spinal adjustments is rare.
 It is important that you discuss any specific concerns with chiropractor before receiving treatment.

 Will insurance pay for chiropractic care?

 Most Massachusetts health insurance policies will pay for a portion of chiropractic treatment.
 Common insurance companies include Blue Cross and Blue Shield of Massachusetts, Harvard Pilgrim Health Care and Tufts Health Care.
 We also accept Medicare, worker’s compensation and personal injury (motor vehicle accident) insurance.
 It is always best to confirm your insurance benefits with your insurance company.
 Patients with some insurance policies for which we do not accept direct assignment may submit bills to their insurance company directly.

 Whom should I contact to set up an appointment?

-Please call the Osher Center at (617) 732-9700 to get more information about our chiropractic services or to set up an appointment with Dr. Tabor or Dr. Kowalski.
+Please call the Osher Clinical Center at (617) 732-9700 to get more information about our chiropractic services or to set up an appointment with Drs.
+Kowalski, Sieben, or Mecke.
 The Center is located at the Brigham and Women’s Ambulatory Care Center in Chestnut Hill.